 Slim of build and with close-cropped hair, Morabito has occasionally been mistaken for a boy.
 In a notorious incident in the Ice Palace on Fire Island in 2007, Morabito was playing a benefit party when the local Suffolk County Police broke into the DJ booth.
 In front of horrified partygoers on the dance floor, the police roughed her up and cited her for noise, in part because they thought she was male.
-The case was quietly settled with an apology from officials involved, and illustrated the challenges faced by a female DJ in the Gay male dance scene are not limited to confrontations with Gay men.
+The case was quietly settled with an apology from officials involved.

 Morabito was raised in Cleveland, Ohio.
 Her interest in music began at a young age, and she moved from playing bass guitar to playing records.
 In 1979, she entered her first Gay bar and professed herself “absolutely amazed at what I was hearing and people’s responses.”
 She purchased two turntables, a mixer and 14 records.
 “I was one of those kids, I’d save my lunch money and get music,” she recalled.
 When she realized that a radio disco jockey was at the mercy of the station’s playlist, she focused her energy on the club scene.

-While still living in Ohio, she drove to New York City for special parties where she met Candida Scott Piel.
-A Yale graduate and longtime AIDS activist, Piel was one of the few women involved with the legendary Lower East Side Gay male nightclub, the Saint.
-Piel became a fierce advocate of Morabito and introduced her to Bruce Mailman, the original Saint’s impresario.
+Morabito was still living in Ohio when drove to New York City for special parties.
+There she met Candida Scott Piel, one of the few women involved with the legendary Lower East Side Gay male nightclub, the Saint.
+A Yale graduate and longtime AIDS activist, Piel became a fierce advocate of Morabito and introduced her to Bruce Mailman, the original Saint’s impresario.

 Although Mailman did allow another female DJ, Sharon White, to spin at his club’s Saturday night parties, he told Morabito that he “didn’t want to give me a whole party because I didn’t have the stamina being a woman,” Morabito recalled.
 That kind of anti-female bias is something she has confronted throughout her career.
 Even though there are several successful female DJs, both in Gay and mainstream nightclubs, “There’s still a big prejudice against women DJing,” she said.

-Morabito would spin at the Ice Palace, a club in Cherry Grove, one of the two primarily Gay communities on Fire Island, a barrier island off the east coast of long Island, New York.
-She also was playing small clubs and bars in the city.
-Her chance to make a bigger name for herself came in 1992, when she played the Pavilion, the disco that dominated Fire Island Pines (also known as “the Pines”), a larger community just to the east of Cherry Grove.
+Morabito spun at the Ice Palace, a club in Cherry Grove, one of the two primarily Gay communities on Fire Island, a barrier island off the east coast of long Island, New York.
+She also was playing small clubs and bars in the NYC.
+Her chance to make a bigger name for herself came in 1992 when she played the Pavilion, the disco that dominated Fire Island Pines (also known as “the Pines”), a community just to the east of Cherry Grove.
 The Pines is an affluent summer resort town populated mainly by Manhattan’s Gay male moneyed class.
 The effect of playing the Pavilion was immediate and dramatic.
 She established a residency at the Pavilion, which led to gigs around New York City, the nation and in Europe.

 Hotlanta, Phoenix Rising, and the Black Party

-Morabito’s career was boosted by another major Circuit event, Hotlanta.
-Built around raft river races in Atlanta, the weekend-long August party attracted thousands of Gay men from around the country, and Morabito played the main event.
-She placed herself, the single-named DJ Buc and a few veterans of the old Saint (which had closed in 1986), such as Michael Fierman, Warren Gluck and Robbie Leslie, as one of the legendary DJs from the previous decade who could still draw a crowd in the 1990s.
-She also began playing the immensely successful Phoenix Rising parties that took place immediately after the Miami White Party, one of the oldest ongoing AIDS fund-raising dance parties in the country, and held at the estate called Vizcaya on American Thanksgiving weekend.
+Morabito’s career was boosted by another major Circuit event called Hotlanta.
+Built around raft river races in Atlanta, Georgia, the weekend-long August party attracted thousands of Gay men from around the country, and Morabito played the main event.
+She placed herself in the company of the single-named DJ Buc and a few veterans of the old Saint (which closed in 1986) such as Michael Fierman, Warren Gluck and Robbie Leslie, as one of the legendary DJs from the previous decade who could still draw a crowd in the 1990s.
+She also began playing the immensely successful Phoenix Rising parties that took place immediately after the Miami White Party, one of the oldest ongoing AIDS fund-raising dance parties in the country.

-Morabito was the first woman to DJ the NYC Black Party, which she did in March 2003.
+In March 2003, Morabito was the first woman to DJ the NYC Black Party.
 Produced by the Saint mega-club since its founding in 1980 (and by the Flamingo, another Manhattan Gay male club, the year before that), the Black Party continued with the Saint’s successor organization, the Saint at Large, after the club closed.
 The Black Party features live sex acts and episodes of impromptu sex among thousands of participants.
 When Morabito played such an unabashedly sex-oriented and predominantly Gay male party, she undermined stereotypes that women were unfit for such events.
-She also played other Saint-at-Large dances, including the White Party, Halloween, New Year’s Eve and a Sleaze Ball.
+She also played other Saint-at-Large dances, including the White Party, Halloween, New Year’s Eve and Sleaze Ball.